 Skyler was raised in Castle Dale, Utah where he found love for camping, fishing, and hiking in the great outdoors.
 He and his wife are thrilled to now call Wyoming home and spend their free time raising their young daughter and beagle pup, along with fixing up their home, and playing sports at any chance they get.

-As a Doctor of Physical Therapy, Katie uses evidence based techniques to provide the best care to patients.
+As a Doctor of Physical Therapy, Katie uses evidence-based techniques to provide the best care to patients.
 She counts neuro PT, especially stroke and traumatic brain injuries, as areas of advanced research and interest.
 Katie also enjoys treating vestibular, acute PT, and applying sports and performance psychology to patient care.
 In addition, she is a Certified Strength & Conditioning Coach (CSCS) and certified in LSVT--a treatment technique for patients with Parkinson disease that focuses on increasing limb and body movement.
+Katie started education in dry needling and is also trained in High-Intensity Gait Training, which is specific to neurologic populations.

 With a lifelong interest in human movement and rehabilitation, Katie earned her BS in Exercise Science and Master of Science in Sport & Performance Psychology from the University of Idaho.
 Helping her mother rehabilitate following a stroke, Katie found her true passion in physical therapy and from there went on to earn her Doctorate of PT from University of Mary in Bismarck, ND.